nickjj/ansible-playbooks/devbox/README.md

 ## What is devbox?

 It is a set of [ansible](http://www.ansible.com/home) roles and tasks to setup a development box.
-I specifically use it on **Xubuntu 14.04** but it should be usable for most ubuntu distros.
+I specifically use it on **Xubuntu 14.04** but it should be usable for most ubuntu distros

 ## Dependencies